ue bot icon

 Nothing is more distasteful to employees than a boss who has no control over his or her own emotions.
 People look to their leader to lead with confidence and resoluteness, not to suffer the “slings and arrows” of their emotional ups and downs.

 Leaders need to appreciate that they always have an audience.
 Employees are watching your every move and behavior.
 They are regularly making judgments about your capacity to lead.
 You are either cultivating a solid fan base or building a roster of critics.
-Once people have made up their mind about your character, it is hard to get them to change their minds even when you are right.
+Once people have made up their minds about your character, it is hard to get them to change their minds, even when you are right.

 So much energy is wasted on people who simply won’t own up to their faults or misdeeds.
 The collateral damage can last for years and leave lasting scars.
 It would be much easier if they would just come clean sooner rather than later.
 Human beings have an amazing capacity to forgive and help those who own up to their misdeeds.
 Making mistakes means you are human.
 We all stumble, fall, and learn from it…

-Success in business doesn’t have to be hard to maintain as long as you stay focused, committed, and disciplined about what it takes to keep you there…until you have served every possible customer who could benefit from your products or services, or every employee has reached their full potential, then you still have work to do.
+Success in business doesn’t have to be hard to maintain as long as you stay focused, committed, and disciplined about what it takes to keep you there…until you have served every possible customer who could benefit from your products or services or every employee has reached their full potential, then you still have work to do.
 Once you take your eye off the ball and get distracted by other things, like pleasure pursuits and non-core business activities, you run the risk of eroding the foundation of your success model.
 Many a leader has suffered the consequences of losing interest in what made them thrive in the first place.

 Professional and personal reinvention is a good thing.
 You never want to get stale or bored with your role.
 There are many opportunities to grow and develop within the context of what you are already doing.
 You don’t have to look far to find something important that requires your attention.

-The leaders I most admire can either flex up or flex down their energy level as needed.
+The leaders I most admire can either flex up or down their energy levels as needed.
 They are good at reading situations and assessing what’s required of them and others.
 It is hard to rattle them.
 They are good at discerning the difference between what’s urgent and what’s not.
 They have a passion for what they do.
 They work hard.
 But also have balance in their lives.
 They tend to manage their time and activities very effectively.
 They realize there is more to life than work; however, when at work, they take immense pride in what they are doing…

 Leaders have far too many tools to distract them these days.
-It’s easy to default to hyperactivity mode where action and movement trumps everything else.
+It’s easy to default to hyperactivity mode, where action and movement trump everything else.
 For example, it is impossible to properly listen to someone or fully understand a situation if you are constantly checking in and out of the conversation or thinking about what else you could or should be doing.
 It worries me that as business and life get increasingly complex, our leaders are losing their capacity to focus and think.

 Anyone can manipulate words and stretch the facts to suit their short-term objective.
-However, it is difficult to fake behavior for long-term; eventually, your words (and actions) will catch up with you… Despite what George Burns says, you can’t fake sincerity.
+However, it is difficult to fake behavior for the long-term; eventually, your words (and actions) will catch up with you… Despite what George Burns says, you can’t fake sincerity.
 People see through it.